-Working with various stakeholder groups a range of regular, scheduled meetings and one-off engagements were conducted to support Laos operations in 2023 including:
+Working with various stakeholder groups a range of regular, scheduled meetings and one-off engagements were conducted to support Laos operations in 2024 including:

-- Pro-active engagement by the operational community teams with local communities on a day-to-day basis on local issues, areas of mutual interest, and in support of ongoing community development programs. - Proactive engagement on a regular basis with the site based operational LPA Commanders to discuss and address any immediate site security issues, conduct joint inspections of LPA facilities and to clarify roles and responsibilities between LPD and LPA. - Annual wet season preparedness by training LPA medical personnel to provide emergency care for LPA in remote work areas, and provision of additional LPA medics in remote locations to support field operations. - Daily meetings on site with the private security provider's supervisors.
-Quarterly meetings with Private Security provider's management team to address resourcing requirements, compliance to Company policies, performance, and contract implementation. - Ongoing Community Naiban (Leaders) meetings with the Company's Community Affairs Department discussing a range of issues including environmental and social performance, community development priorities, land compensation, incidents and progress on grievances, regional and local security, and safety related issues. - Regular dialogue with district police to report and engage on security related incidents. - Weekly informal meetings with LPA personnel assigned to patrol the ADB9 public road. - District police involved with field observations and monitoring for ASM activities in PBM's Contract Area.
+- Pro-active engagement by the operational community teams with local communities on a day-to-day basis on local issues, areas of mutual interest, and in support of ongoing community development programs. - Proactive engagement on a regular basis with the site based operational LPA Commanders to discuss and address any immediate site security issues, conduct joint inspections of LPA facilities and to clarify roles and responsibilities between Loss Prevention and LPA. - Annual wet season preparedness by training LPA medical personnel to provide emergency care for LPA in remote work areas, and provision of additional LPA medics in remote locations to support field operations. - Supporting and encouraging quarterly Senior LPA Officers to conduct site inspections of LPA activities and personnel. - Daily meetings on site with the private security provider's supervisors.
+Quarterly meetings with Private Security provider's management team to address resourcing requirements, compliance to Company policies, performance, and contract implementation. - Ongoing Community Naiban (Leaders) meetings with the Company's Community Affairs Department discussing a range of issues including environmental and social performance, community development priorities, land compensation, incidents and progress on grievances, regional and local security, and safety related issues. - Regular dialogue with district police to report and engage on security related incidents. - Weekly informal meetings with LPA personnel assigned to patrol the ADB9 public road.

-- Quarterly Provincial LPA/police meetings.
+- District police involved with field observations and monitoring for ASM activities in PBM's Contract Area. - Quarterly Provincial LPA/police meetings.
 Agendas include discussing issues which may affect PBM and or local communities and attempt to identify practical solutions for implementation. - Ongoing meetings and relationship building with GoL Prime Minister and Ministers regarding support for PBM's exploration and mining activities and the updating of PBM's Contract Area. - Meetings with the Minister of Defence (held at the Ministers discretion) covering proposed activities and contract area requirements, LPA support and co-operation, MoU's, status of regional security in the region, and any concerns or areas of interest in relation to PBM Operations. - Liaison with Australian Embassy Staff in relation to the Company's performance, business climate and broader security setting across the region.